voscarmv/app_critic/README.md

 > An app for sharing criticism and ratings of apps.

 This is an MVP version of twitter.
-I've adapted it to share opinion about specific apps.
-User can add a new app for everyone to critique, they can follow eachother as well.
+I've adapted it to share opinions about specific apps.
+Users can add a new app for everyone to critique, and they can follow eachother as well.

 # Video Presentation